-Missouri Water Research Center
+Missouri Water Resources Research Center (MOWRRC)

 The Missouri Water Resources Research Center was established in 1964 following the enactment of the National Water Resources Research Act.
 This act created a national network of 54 research centers which provide the nation with a coordinated effort to solve state, regional and national water problems.
 Professor Baolin Deng, of the Civil and Environmental Engineering Department, is the director of the Water Resource Research Center.

 The Water Resources Research Institute Program for the State of Missouri is funded by the United States Geological Survey (USGS) and administered through the Missouri Water Resources Research Center.
 The federal research dollars administered through the center are available to all universities in Missouri.
 The center’s primary purpose is to sponsor and administer research projects on the state’s water, and related land-use environmental problems.
 Through these projects, training opportunities are provided for young men and women interested in careers in water and environmental resources.

 The Missouri Water Resources Research Center’s objectives are:

 - to establish active research programs to aid in understanding and solving Missouri’s and the Nation’s water problems,

 - to provide education opportunities in research for students with an interest in water resources and related fields, and